bdcaf/cookiecutter-r-data-analysis/{{cookiecutter.project_slug}}/Readme.md

 All results are put in the `artifacts` directory.

+## Quick start

-The finalized project should be able to run using `make`.
+The project can be built typing `make`.

 ## Example Project
 When checked out it contains the working example project.
 This works on [CERN Higgs data](http://opendata.cern.ch/record/300).
+It follows the first few steps along the [Instruction for use of CMS Open Data in R](http://opendata.cern.ch/record/5102).

 The example project consist of following steps:

-1. Obtain input data:
+0. Obtain input data:
  a.
-[CERN Higgs data](http://opendata.cern.ch/record/300) is downloaded to
+[CERN Higgs data](http://opendata.cern.ch/record/300) is downloaded to `data-raw/`
+1. Convert to a dataset
 2. A sample conversion to `transform.Rdata`
 3. Create a markdown report which is then converted to `.docx` (word) `artifacts/titanic.docx` via [pandoc](https://pandoc.org/)